plone/plone.api/src/plone/api/docs/index.rst

 .. topic:: Overview

-   The :mod:`plone.api` is an attempt to provide an easy to use API for developing with Plone.
+   The :mod:`plone.api` is an elegant and simple API, built for humans wishing to develop with Plone.

 When documenting plone, an easy and understandable set of basic